Matvey24/Collider/README.md

 Each collision waits for time to be happened in priority queue, where time of collision is priority, it needs to be fast in methods "add(obj)", "removeFirst()" and "remove(obj)" in the same time, java default priority queue says, that it is slow in "remove(obj)", so I made own queue:
-I used TreeSet with two comparators: by priority, and then by id of object.
+I used TreeSet with two comparators: by priority, and then by id of object, java default tree set allocates new object every insertion, so TreeSet is also mine.

 ### Controls:
 * WASD - move camera